Quick Answer

 | Form U4 material-change update | promptly, typically within 30 days |

-- Comply with all state securities laws in every state of registration; submit to examination and inspection by the administrator at any time.
+- Comply with all state securities laws in every state of registration; remain subject to investigation and discipline by the administrator (routine, periodic books-and-records exams apply to the firm, not the individual IAR).

-- Promptly update Form U4 for material changes: address, disciplinary events, customer complaints, employment or affiliation changes, criminal charges or convictions, financial disclosures.
+- Promptly update Form U4 for material changes: address, disciplinary events, reportable customer complaints/arbitrations/civil litigation, employment or affiliation changes, criminal charges or convictions, financial disclosures.

-- The administrator can deny, suspend, or revoke for cause, and can issue cease-and-desist orders without a hearing (stop conduct first, hearing afterward).
+- The administrator can deny or revoke for cause, can suspend (a temporary inactivation, not a termination), and can issue cease-and-desist orders without a hearing (stop conduct first, hearing afterward).

-- Continuing education does not waive the initial exam, and it is not universally required (only states that adopt the NASAA model rule impose the 12-hour annual CE).
+- Continuing education does not waive the initial exam, and an exam waiver does not remove CE, and it is not universally required (only states that adopt the NASAA model rule impose the 12-credit annual CE).

 One-Breath Recap

-An IAR is always an individual (never a firm) who does at least one of five things: recommends securities, manages accounts, decides which advice is given, solicits advisory services, or supervises those who do; clerical staff who do none of these are not IARs.
-For a federal covered adviser, the SEC test adds two prongs (gives advice AND has a place of business or exceeds the more-than-5 and more-than-10% natural-person thresholds), but IARs always register at the state level only, file Form U4, and consent to service of process automatically.
-Waivers exist for designations like CFA and CFP but excuse the exam, not the registration, and states that adopt the NASAA rule require 12 hours of annual CE.
-Registration never expires on its own, so material changes must be updated on Form U4 promptly and renewals kept current.
-The state administrator regulates the IAR as an individual regardless of the firm, and can examine, deny, suspend, revoke, or issue cease-and-desist orders even without a hearing.
+An investment adviser representative is always an individual who does at least one of five things: recommends securities, manages accounts, decides which advice is given, solicits advisory services, or supervises those who do; clerical staff doing none of these are not representatives.
+For a federal covered adviser, the SEC test applies only above the more-than-5 and more-than-10% natural-person thresholds, and not if an exclusion fits (no regular client contact, or impersonal advice only).
+A state can require registration only where the representative has a place of business; registration is state-level only, on Form U4, with automatic consent to service of process.
+Designation waivers excuse the exam, not the registration, and NASAA-rule states require 12 continuing education credits a year.
+Registration expires each December 31, and the administrator can examine, deny, suspend, or revoke.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Investment Adviser Representative Regulation unit for the complete lesson.
+Read the full Investment Adviser Representative Regulation unit.